iotaledger/omega-docs/qbc/abra/Spec.md

  Effect: a non-null trit vector sent between effects

  Branch: much like a function in traditional programming paradigms.
+It can have state, and can recursively invoke itself.
+Recursive invocations of branches are new instances of the branch.
+If it is stateful, then it is a new state in each recursive path.
 It has an exact input size and an exact return size.
 Its output is serialized as each site marked as "output" in the order it appears.

  Site: a vertex in our dataflow graph within a branch, representing a constant, a result of a branch invocation, or a merging of other sites.